Evan-Moss/pdiot/PDIoT-notes.md

 4. Type ```git submodule init``` and ```git submodule update``` to download the Android app as well.
 4. Now all the files can be found in the "pdiot-practical" folder.

-Alternatively you can download the files like this:
+Alternatively you can download the files in the following way:
 1. Go to the link above.
 2. Click the "Clone or Download" button.
 3. Select the "Download as ZIP.
 4. Save and unarchive the file.
-5. On the Github page click on "orient-android", this will take you to the code for the Android app.
+5. On the Github page click on "orient-android", which will take you to the code for the Android app.
 6. Once on the "orient-android" page proceed similarly and download the files as zip.
 7. Unarchive the files inside the "pdiot-practical" folder.
-8. Now you should have all the required files in their place.
+8. You should now have all the required files in their place.

 # Data Analysis

-## 1. If you don't have it - Install conda
+## 1. If you don't already have it then Install conda
 1. **Check you don't already have conda installed!**
     1. `which conda`
     1. **if you already have it installed, skip ahead to Create an Environment**